Ella Gjømle Berg

-Ella Gjømle Berg (born May 29, 1979) is a cross-country skier from Stathelle, Bamble, Norway.
+Ella Gjømle Berg (born 29 May 1979) is a cross-country skier from Stathelle, Bamble, Norway.
 She competes for Lyn Ski Club, Oslo.

 Career

 Gjømle Berg competed in the 2005 World Championship in Oberstdorf, finishing ninth in the sprint competition.
-She finished fourth in team sprint at the 2006 Olympics in Torino, and finished sixth in the individual sprint.
+She finished fourth in team sprint at the 2006 Olympics in Torino, and sixth in the individual sprint.

-Gjømle Berg finished second in the 2005/2006 Sprint World Cup.
+Gjømle Berg finished second in the 2005-06 Sprint World Cup.

 She obtained one victory (team sprint with Marit Bjørgen, Düsseldorf) and one third place (sprint, Düsseldorf) during the 2006-07 Cross-Country Skiing World Cup.

-She is a three times Norwegian champion.
+She is a three-time Norwegian champion.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).